piebug/pies-n-loaf.github.io/_posts/2021-10-29-my-first-pie.md

 ---
 tags: ["real pie", "actual cooking"]
+excerpt_separator: <!--more-->
 ---
 My first pie was an apple pie I made for Thanksgiving 2020.
-It was a Pandemic Pie&mdash;pre-COVID, I was much less interested in spending an entire day covered in flour, butter, and sweat.
-Quarantine awakened a part of me that needed to smash and mutilate my food in order to enjoy it.
+It was a Pandemic Pie&mdash;pre-COVID, I was much less interested in spending an entire day covered in flour, butter, and sweat. <!--more--> Quarantine awakened a part of me that needed to smash and mutilate my food in order to enjoy it.

 So I made a pie.
 It was imperfect, but it was a pie.
 My pie.
 And I thought it was delicious.